 Characteristics: Technologies and concepts are demonstrated or validated for the first time by using the elaborated and experienced setting of an existing demonstration project in a new industrial environment.
 Alternatively, technologies and concepts from an existing project are replicated in a new environment.
+Demonstration of new concepts for local energy communities are also of interest.

 It is desirable to have at least one existing demonstration project and two or more ERA-Net partner countries/regions involved.
-Demonstrating market business models, technologies' acceptance and adoption induction models are as needed as demonstrating technological solutions.
+Demonstrations of market business models, technologies' acceptance and adoption induction models is just as needed as demonstration of technological solutions.
 All models shall preferably be developed in close interconnection.